Not all real estate investments are created equal.

 A and B class properties tend to be lower-risk.

 While they are low-risk, these neighborhoods also tend to be lower-reward.
-You’re unlikely to have a long-term tenant, as this demographic may eventually relocate to a trendier neighborhood, purchase a home, or otherwise leave before someone in a D-class neighborhood might.
-You’ll also typically pay higher property taxes, which eat into your income, and tenants may have higher expectations, submit more work orders, and request more maintenance and repairs.
+You’re unlikely to have a long-term resident, as this demographic may eventually relocate to a trendier neighborhood, purchase a home, or otherwise leave before someone in a D-class neighborhood might.
+You’ll also typically pay higher property taxes, which eat into your income, and residents may have higher expectations, submit more work orders, and request more maintenance and repairs.
 The neighbors in these areas may also be less enthusiastic about renters.

 The benefits of C and D class properties are essentially the inverse.